rogsme/yams.media/content/config/running-everything-together.md

 [![running-everything-together-7](/pics/running-everything-together-7.png)](/pics/running-everything-together-7.png)

 If you open the movie, you'll see it even has subtitles!
-Which means [Bazarr](/config/bazarr) is working as well!
+This means [Bazarr](/config/bazarr) is working as well!

 [![running-everything-together-8](/pics/running-everything-together-8.png)](/pics/running-everything-together-8.png)